-How to Fix Cat Scratches on Fake Leather (Easy DIY Repair Guide)
+How to Fix Cat Scratches on Fake Leather Without Replacing It

 My friend’s cats have a habit of rummaging through various items, often leaving scratches on her leather items.
 The recent target is her treasured faux leather couch.
 Now, while fake leather pieces seem great for their easy maintenance and tear resistance, cat scratches on them are very unattractive.